arachsys/montage/docs/index.md

 This makes tinkering a lot easier, and simple demo scripts are included to clean up preset part names and fix some buggy preset performances.

+Montage runs an antediluvian Linux kernel and armhf userspace.
+Even the recent v3.50 firmware has a 3.12.10 armv7l kernel from a vendor tree tagged as "`ti2013.12.01`", with a similarly aged glibc 2.19.
+To build binaries for Montage, it may be easier to link statically than find a museum with a sufficiently antique toolchain.
+This is not entirely Yamaha's fault: many hardware manufacturers fall for SoC vendors' terrible advice to use their 'board support' abandonware instead of actively-maintained mainline kernels.

 ## Hardware notes

+The main CPU is a Texas Intruments AM3352 (ARM Cortex-A8, 32-bit ARMv7-A
+architecture) with 256MB of DDR3 SDRAM and 4GB eMMC.
+The USB-to-device interface is that of the AM3352, but the USB-to-host audio/MIDI interface is driven by a separate "SSP2" DSP containing a Renesas SH-2A core.

+Tone generation and effects are handled by two large "SWP70" ASICs in a master/slave configuration with their own SDRAM (48MB and 16MB respectively) and 4GB of direct-connected NAND flash for wave data.
+The CPU, SWP70s and SSP2 are interconnected both by the main address/data bus and also by I2S.

+Embedded Linux hackers should probably think of Montage as a Beaglebone Black with 4GB eMMC, 256MB RAM, and some exotic DSP peripherals which have their own 4GB of flash storage for wave data.

+Some additional information is here:

 - [Foot controllers](pedals)